-- Proportions volume = 2 Cement: 7 Sand: Water added to achieve consistency.
-Monuments which exceed 1200mm height shall be designed by an Engineer and the details submitted to Council for review. - 4.
-Install a minimum of 2 fixing dowels per plot width. - 5.
+- 1. Concrete mix for bases to achieve 25MPa strength. - Proportions volume (damp) = 1 Cement: 4.75 Builders Mix: 0.55 Water - 2.
+Headstones to be placed on 5mm thick levelling grout. - Proportions volume = 2 Cement: 7 Sand: Water added to achieve consistency. - Monuments which exceed 1200mm height shall be designed by an Engineer and the details submitted to Council for review. - 4.
+Install a minimum of 2 fixing dowels per plot width.
+Embed dowels 150mm into headstone - 5.
 Existing concrete beam surface shall be cleaned prior to placing concrete or grout. - 6.
 Dowels shall be placed centrally to the headstone thickness. - 7.
 Headstones shall be placed so that they are both vertical and level horizontally.